Esri/arcgis-maps-sdk-java-samples/kml/create-and-save-kml-file/README.md

 ## Use case

-If you need to create and save data on the fly, you can use KML to create points, lines, and polygons by sketching on the map, customizing the style, and serializing them as KML nodes in a KML Document.
+If you need to create and save data on the fly, you can use KML to create points, lines, and polygons by sketching on the map using the geometry editor, customizing the style, and serializing them as KML nodes in a KML Document.
 Once complete, you can share the KML data with others that are using a KML reading application, such as ArcGIS Earth.

 ## How to use the sample